NanoCommons/dmp/DMP.md

 [eTOX](http://www.etoxproject.eu/index.html),
 [eNanoMapper](http://www.enanomapper.net/ontology),
 [MPATH](https://bioportal.bioontology.org/ontologies/MPATH),
-etc; see Hastings et al., 2015), which will be linked and integrated to the NanoCommons ontology.
+etc; see [[13](#user-content-ref13)]), which will be linked and integrated to the NanoCommons ontology.
 This common vocabulary will be used for both the data and metadata curation irrespective of the file format the data is being stored.

 Data and tools storage and accessibility is also going to be addressed through the use of multiple backups and mirrors that will be accessible through the NanoCommons  APIs.
 These will also include an appropriate query and interoperability system that will allow the retrieval and combination of publicly available and disparate datasets, without the need for individual search and subsequent combination.
 The implementation of tools within the NanoCommons Knowledge Commons and databases will also allow the analysis of the retrieved combined datasets along with the appropriate quality control checks to identify whether further analysis is possible and meaningful.